Search

 Few people can match the impact that Susan Stuart has made on the sport of women’s lacrosse as a player, coach and administrator.

 Under Stuart’s guidance, Colorado College has been one of the most successful Division III programs in the country, as well as the standard-bearer for teams from the West Region.
-During her 28-season tenure, the Tigers posted a 290-135-1 record and earned 11 appearances in the NCAA Division III Women’s Lacrosse Championship.
+During her 30-season tenure as the only coach in program history, the Tigers posted a 313-151-1 record and earned 12 appearances in the NCAA Division III Women’s Lacrosse Championship.

 The Tigers also posted the biggest comeback in the tournament's history in 2007 when they overcame a 9-0 deficit to defeat No. 18 Nazareth College, 12-11, in triple overtime in a regional semifinal at Salisbury University.